cyberomulus/phpToolbox/README.md

 In the future, the phpdoc will be available in HTML on my server.
 In the meantime, your IDE should be able to view phpdoc directly

-## Class list

-* [PhpToolbox](docs/00-PhpToolBox.md) : This class contains a getter for each of the individual classes.
-If you want to use this lib as a framework service, you can declare this class to use a single service

 ## Want more ?